-IUCD strings may be visible upon exam and are also considered a normal finding.
-If documented, they should be present on the non-DataFax Pelvic Exam Diagrams form.
+Intrauterine contracetive device (IUCD) strings may be visible upon exam and are also considered a normal finding.
+If present, they should be documented on the non-DataFax Pelvic Exam Diagrams form.
 Sites may determine whether they choose to consistently document the presence of IUCD strings (best practice) or not.
-It is recommended that if a participant has an IUCD but the string not visible upon exam, this be documented and followed up on.
+It is recommended that if a participant has an IUCD but the string is not visible upon exam, this be documented and followed up on.